Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/traditional-manufacturers.md

 ## Unknown

-The following brands are by unknown manufacturers.
-Any help identifying them would be greatly appreciated!
+The following brands appear on decks whos manufacturers who have not yet been identified.
+If you have information about any of these feel free to contact me to help complete this catalogue.

 * <span lang="ja">𛂁𛁲゙𛁈𛀸</span>/<span lang="ja">な𛁲゙𛁈𛀸</span>/<span lang="ja">なでしこ</span> (<span lang="ja-Latn">nadeshiko</span>, ‘pink’ (the flower))
 * <span lang="ja">勝力士</span> (<span lang="ja-Latn">katsu rikishi</span>, ‘winning sumo wrestler’)